hao80206/NutriMate-project/Project Plan.md

 - **User Interface Design:**

-  Developing a desktop graphical user interface (GUI) that is intuitive and user-friendly, allowing users to interact with the nutritional database.
+  Creating a user-friendly desktop graphical interface (GUI) for easily navigating and interacting with the nutritional database.

 - **Core Functionalities:**
-  - Food Search: Implementing a feature that allows users to search for foods by name and display all associated nutritional information.
+  * Food Search: Implementation of a feature that enables users to search for foods by name and view all relevant nutritional information.
-  - Nutrition Breakdown: Enabling users to view pie charts and bar graphs showing the breakdown of different nutrients for a selected food item.
+  * Nutrition Breakdown: Creation of visual tools, such as pie charts and bar graphs, to display the breakdown of various nutrients for one selected food item.
-  - Nutrition Range Filter: Providing a tool for users to filter foods based on a specific nutrient within a user-defined minimum and maximum range.
+  * Nutrition Range Filter: Introducing a filtering option that lets users set minimum and maximum values for specific nutrients, then finding foods within those ranges.
-  - Nutrition Level Filter: Allowing users to categorize and filter foods by nutritional content levels—low, mid, and high—based on predefined thresholds.
+  * Nutrition Level Filter: Implementation of a categorization and filtering system that organizes foods by nutritional content levels—low, mid, and high—based on predefined thresholds.
-  - Additional Feature: Developing an extra feature (to be defined by the project team) for analyzing and visualizing the dataset in a meaningful way.
+  * Daily Nutrition Calculator: Development of a feature that enables users to input their daily food intake, calculate total nutritional consumption, with visual aids to illustrate nutrient contributions.

 - **Data Integration:**